kagznjenga/ProductionLineTracker/README.md

 -   private String inputName()
 -   private boolean checkName(StringBuilder name)

-The setName() method will be called from the constructor which will use inputName() to get a name (firstname and surname) as a single input from the user before checkName() is used to make sure that the name supplied has a space in it.
+The setName() method will be called from the constructor which will use inputName() to get a name (first name and surname) as a single input from the user before checkName() is used to make sure that the name supplied has a space in it.

 If a valid name is given then createEmployeeCode() is used to take the first initial from the first name and add it to the full surname to create the code.
 If there is no space then default value of guest is to be used as the value for code.